monsoonmaelstrom/book2/book2.md

 “That sounds…”

 “Yeah, I know exactly how it sounds.
 It sounds like I’m justifying what she did.
 I’m not.
 I still think she’s a monster.
-I’m merely saying that there may have been value in it.”
+I’m merely saying there may have been value in it.”

 Sometimes there’s value in being a monster.
 It’s a simple fact.

 Liam looks at me like I’ve grown two heads.
 I think Alex would have the same reaction.
 But I think Davy would understand.
 I need to talk to him.
 We need to undo her magic on Liam because I need to talk to her.
-I never thought I’d be thinking that, but I do, and I’m not willing to chance it while she can still use Liam against me.
+I never thought I’d be thinking that, but I do, and I’m not willing to chance it while she can use Liam against me.
 But I need to talk to her, and I need to do it soon.

 ----